-We remark that such a result was not previously known even in the case $\K=1$ of normal matrices.
-Further, as we discuss in Remark \ref{remark:regularization}, a tiny random perturbation of any $H_0\in \H^{n\times n}$ is likely to be an element of $\H_\K^{n\times n}$ for small $\K$ (not depending on $H_0$).
+We remark that such a result was not previously known even in the case $\K=1$, which corresponds to normal matrices.
+Further, as we explain in Remark \ref{remark:regularization}, a tiny random perturbation of any $H_0\in \H^{n\times n}$ is likely to be an element of $\H_\K^{n\times n}$ for small $\K$ (not depending on $H_0$).
 Thus, while our theorem does not give a single shifting strategy which works for all matrices, it does give a strategy which works for a tiny random perturbation of every matrix (with high probability, where ``tiny'' and ``small'' must be quantified appropriately).
-This may be viewed as a smoothed analysis result in the sense of \cite{spielman2004smoothed}, with the notable feature that the running time of the algorithm depends very mildly on the size of the perturbation, or alternatively as a quantitative statement about the shifting strategy succeeding for ``almost all'' matrices.
+Consequently, the present work can be interpreted in the following three ways: